Cycles in the de Rham cohomology of abelian varieties over number fields: Absolute Tate cycles and a result of Bost

-\begin{para} The Mumford--Tate group $G\MT$ is reductive (\cite{D82}*{Prop.
-3.6}) and the fixed part of $G\MT$ in $V_B^{m,n}$ is the set of Hodge cycles. \Cref{conj_main} is equivalent to the following conjecture, which we will mainly focus on from now on. \end{para}
+\Cref{conj_main} is essentially equivalent to the following conjecture, which we will mainly focus on from now on.

-\begin{conj} Via the de Rham--Betti comparison, we have $G_{\rm{dR},\bC}\cong G_{\rm{MT},\bC}$. \end{conj} \begin{proof}[Proof of equivalence] \Cref{conj_main} implies this conjecture.
-Conversely, by \ref{MTred}, the isomorphism of these two groups implies that every $\bC$-linear combination of de Rham--Tate cycles maps to a $\bC$-linear combination of Hodge cycles via the de Rham--Hodge comparison.
-Then we conclude by \Cref{HisdRT} and Prop.
-4.9 in \cite{Ogus}. \end{proof}
+\begin{conj} Via the de Rham--Betti comparison, we have $G_{\aT,\bC}= G_{\rm{MT},\bC}$. \end{conj} \begin{proof}[Proof of equivalence] \Cref{conj_main} for $\Res^K_\bQ A$ implies \Cref{conj_gp} for $A$ by definition.
+Conversely, \Cref{conj_gp} for $A$ implies \Cref{conj_main} for $A$.
+Indeed, \Cref{conj_gp} for $A$ implies that every $\bC$-linear combination of absolute Tate cycles of $A$ is fixed by $G_{{\rm{MT}},\bC}$.
+Then by the discussion in \ref{MTred}, every $\bC$-linear combination of absolute Tate cycles maps to a $\bC$-linear combination of Hodge cycles via the de Rham--Betti comparison.
+We conclude by \Cref{HisdRT} and Prop.~4.9 in \cite{Ogus}, which shows that all absolute Tate cycles are $\bC$-linearly independent. \end{proof}

-\begin{rem} This conjecture implies that $G_{\mathrm{dR}}$ would be connected and reductive.
-We will show that $G\dR$ is reductive using the same idea of the proof of \cite{D82}*{Prop.
-3.6}.
-However, there seems no direct way to show that $G\dR$ is connected without proving the above conjecture first. \end{rem}
+\begin{rem} This conjecture implies that $G_{\aT}$ is connected and reductive.
+We will show that $G_\aT$ is reductive in \cref{sub_cent}.
+However, there seems to be no direct way to show that $G_\aT$ is connected without proving the above conjecture first. \end{rem}